310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Chiaki worried %}
 Oh, no no, I didn’t mean it that way at all…!

 I’ve heard before that you can’t handle vehicles, but it really was no joke, was it?
-I'm honestly a little shaken — I've never seen you looking this weak before.
+I’m honestly a little shaken — I’ve never seen you looking this weak before.

 To me, you’ve always been such a reliable and strong guy.
 {% endbubble %}